The following grading system is followed at Dar Al-Hekma University:

 The Cumulative Grade Point Average (CGPA) is the grade point average for all credit hours taken at the University.
 Only grades earned at Dar Al-Hekma University are used to calculate a student's GPA.
 Grades of transferred courses from other higher education institutions are not used to calculate a student's GPA at the University.

 The grades of "IP," "IC," "AF", and "W" receive no quality points, and therefore, do not impact the calculation of CGPA.
-Dar Al-Hekma University considers these courses to be attempted, but not successfully completed, and therefore, will decrease the overall successful course completion percentage if given quality points.
+Dar Al-Hekma University considers these courses to be attempted, but not successfully completed, and therefore, will decrease the overall successful course completion percentage.
 The grades of "NP" and "NF" are used for Pass/Fail-based courses and transfer credits ("NP" only) and bear no quality points, and therefore, do not influence the calculation of CGPA.

 Dar Al-Hekma University follows the policies below in grading operations.